I’ve officially been reselling products for 1 full month!

 But let’s be completely transparent here and show you profits after ALL fee’s and costs.

-Including everything, from petrol, packaging costs, PFP membership.
+Including everything, from petrol, packaging costs, Gravy Train Group membership.

 Taking off all the costs associated with buying, listing, selling and shipping our products this month, our total profit comes in at: